Fade BG Image

 "Please! —Ah, and where does this grow?"

-He wouldn't let it go.
-Well, rice is the Japanese soul food, so it's only natural he'd be curious.
+He won't let up.
+Well, rice is the Japanese soul food, so of course he'd be curious.

 If I don't answer, he'll probably keep pressing with "please, somehow."
-Let me deflect using some random country name… Um, there was a country name Haku-san mentioned, wasn't it?
+Let me throw up a smokescreen using some country name… Um, Haku-san mentioned one, didn't she?
 Wakoku?
-You could get cherries there?
+Cherries could be obtained there, right?
 Alright, I'll use that.

-Since I appeared to be hesitating over whether to answer, Wataru waited quietly.
+Apparently thinking I was reluctant to answer, Wataru waited quietly.

 "Do you know of a country called Wakoku?"

-"Ah, I'm planning to go there.
-Being called 'Wakoku' in the east, with such an obvious name—it's been on my mind."
+"Ah, I'm planning to visit there.
+It's in the east and called 'Wakoku' of all things.
+Such an obvious name has been on my mind."

-"Um, things like cherries are brought from there through Haku-san."
+"Well, things like cherries are procured from there and delivered to us through Haku-san."

-"Ooh, so there are cherry trees in Wakoku!
+"Ooh, so Wakoku has cherry trees!
 I can't wait!"

 Ah, right.
-Cherries mean cherry trees, I suppose.
+Cherries come from cherry trees, so that checks out.

-Then maybe [rice] really exists there too—wait, Haku-san said she didn't know what [rice] was, didn't she?
-I can't imagine Haku-san would overlook a grain while noticing fruits like cherries.
+Then maybe [rice] really exists there too… wait, Haku-san said she didn't know about [rice], didn't she?
+I can't imagine Haku-san would miss a staple grain while noticing fruits like cherries.
 So it probably doesn't exist there.

-… Yeah, I never said the [rice] was procured from there, so safe, safe.
-Even if someone used a lie-detecting magic tool on me, I'd come out clean.
+… Well, I never actually said [rice] was procured from there, so I'm safe.
+Even if someone used a lie-detecting magic tool on me, I'd come up clean.

 "That's all I can say about the supplier for now."